This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Chemical Pest Control Options

-While organic methods work well for some situations, chemical pest control provides powerful protection when pest problems escalate.
+While organic methods work well for mild infestations, chemical pest control becomes necessary when pests overwhelm your citrus trees.

 Optimizing Citrus Fruit Quality